CLASSES AND LESSONS

 Ira served four years as songwriter-in-residence for the SF Mime Troupe, the Tony Award-winning political theater ensemble.
 His songs have appeared in places as far flung as NPR, the Dr. Demento Show, The Songs Inspired by Literature Project, Reader Rabbit kids' DVDs and the Diner Dash video game series.
 He briefly had a deal with Dreamworks Records and knows dark secrets about a famous studio drummer.
 Michael Laskow of TAXI.com called him, "One of the three or four best lyricists on the planet."

-for 6 classes, plus either a one-hour private session.
+for 6 classes, plus a 30-minute private session.

 Private one-on-one lessons have been reduced to just $50/ hr.